kenwals/shinrin-yoku/README.md

 **Colours**

 Various shades of green or natural colours are used.
-Point of referance for the colours of the site are taken from the hero image below by using a colour picker tool.
+Point of referance for the colours of the site are taken from the hero image below by using a colour palette tool.

 ![Sample Colour palette](assets/readme-files/canva_swatch.png)